luau-lang/luau/docs/_pages/sandbox.md

 - In Lua 5.1, `__gc` support requires traversing userdata lists redundantly during garbage collection to filter out finalizable objects
 - In later versions of Lua, userdata that implement `__gc` are split into separate lists; however, finalization prolongs the lifetime of the finalized objects which results in less prompt memory reclamation, and two-step destruction results in extra cache misses for userdata
-- `__gc` runs during garbage collection in context of an arbitrary thread which makes the thread identity mechanism described above invalid
+- `__gc` runs during garbage collection in context of an arbitrary thread which makes the thread identity mechanism used in Roblox to support trusted Luau code invalid
 - Objects can be removed from weak tables *after* being finalized, which means that accessing these objects can result in memory safety bugs, unless all exposed userdata methods guard against use-after-gc.
 - If `__gc` method ever leaks to scripts, they can call it directly on an object and use any method exposed by that object after that.
 This means that `__gc` and all other exposed methods must support memory safety when called on a destroyed object.